George O. Brunstad

 The 15th’s prisoners were marched to Tunnel Hill, GA, placed on a railroad train, and taken south to Atlanta, GA.
 From there they went by rail to Richmond, VA, the Confederate capital.
 Sergeant Brunstad is listed as having been confined at Richmond starting September 29, 1863.
 On December 12, 1863, he is listed as being sent to a prison at Danville, VA.

 At some point in the first half of 1864, he was sent from Danville to the notorious Andersonville Prison Camp in western Georgia.
-It is recorded that on July 16, 1864, he was admitted to the Andersonville Prison Hospital, where he died 3 weeks later of chronic “diarrhoea”.
+It is recorded that on July 16, 1864, he was admitted to the Andersonville Prison Hospital, where he died three weeks later of chronic “diarrhoea”.